konflux-ci/architecture/architecture/multi-platform-controller.md

 - `user` The username to use to connect to the host
 - `platform` The hosts platform

+Dynamic pool entries use a combination of dynamic and static host settings.

 ### Allocation Process

 When a `TaskRun` is identified that meets the contract above the controller will attempt to allocate a virtual machine for them.

-The host selection process depends on if the platform is configured to use dynamic provisioning or a pool:
+The host selection process depends on if the platform is configured to use local, dynamic provisioning, a static pool or a dynamic pool:

+*"Local" provisioning*

+For platform that are configured as "local", no provisioning is done.
+Instead the secret required by the user task is generated so that it only contains a `host` value which is set to `localhost`.
+Tasks need to detect this configuration and switch to a code path that would perform the task's function locally within the running POD, as opposed to shelling out to a remote VM.

+The purpose behind this configuration is to allow for hiding the fact with a task is executing locally or remotely from the pipeline users and instead have a single task that does both.

 *Host Pool*